 Updated guidelines will be posted in advance of the next deadline.
 In the meantime, please use these guidelines to get a sense of what is involved in assembling an application.

 Next deadline (anticipated)

-NEH is soliciting proposals from institutions to participate in the National Digital Newspaper Program (NDNP).
-NDNP is creating a national digital resource of historically significant newspapers published between 1836 and 1922, from all the states and U.S. territories.
-This searchable database will be permanently maintained at the Library of Congress (LC) and be freely accessible via the Internet.
-(See the website, Chronicling America: Historic American Newspapers.)
-An accompanying national newspaper directory of bibliographic and holdings information on the website directs users to newspaper titles available in all types of formats.
+The National Digital Newspaper Program (NDNP) is a partnership between the National Endowment for the Humanities and the Library of Congress (LC) to create a national digital resource of historically significant newspapers published between 1690 and 1963, from all the states and U.S. jurisdictions.
+This searchable database will be permanently maintained at LC and will be freely accessible online (see the Chronicling America: Historic American Newspapers website).
+The accompanying US Newspaper Directory of bibliographic and holdings information on the website directs users to newspaper titles available in all types of formats.
 During the course of its partnership with NEH, LC will also digitize and contribute to the NDNP database a significant number of newspaper pages drawn from its own collections.

 Read the Notice of Funding Opportunity to ensure you understand the expectations and restrictions for projects delivered under this grant and are prepared to write the most effective application.

 Sample Narrative for Applicants Seeking Rounds 1-3 Funding

 Confirm that your SAM registration is current and verify your access to Grants.gov.
 If you have not already done so, you must create a Login.gov user account to register and log in to SAM and Grants.gov.
 Login.gov is a secure sign in service used by the public to sign in to participating government agencies.
 Create and link your account now.

 Follow the instructions outlined in the notice of funding opportunity and in the Grants.gov instructions.